fr0ster/turbo-restler/README.md

 ```

 ### 🌐 Custom http.Client (timeouts, proxy)
-You can inject your own `*http.Client` (with custom Timeout/Proxy/Transport).
-When provided, Restler will use it and sync `Timeout` back into `RestAPIConfig`:
+Proxy support for REST is available only when you pass a custom `*http.Client` (with your Transport/Proxy).
+The default REST client does not configure a proxy.
+When provided, Restler will use your client as-is and sync its `Timeout` back into `RestAPIConfig`:

 ```go
 proxyURL, _ := url.Parse("http://localhost:8080")